 One of the highlights of the Battlefield V reveal was the removal of the Premium Pass and the introduction of Tides of War, a new live service provided by EA.
 The company wanted to stop the player segmentation experienced in previous games where some players have access to content that others don't, and to do that, content and map updates will be free for all players.

 Tides of War will allow players to progress with their customised Company through the battles of World War 2.
 It'll feature an evolving narrative with new gameplay, items and events added over time.
 It's also said to be split into chapters, with each chapter lasting a few months and featuring limited-time experiences and rewards including new weapons, vehicles, dog tags and more.

 Grand Operations builds on the Operations game mode introduced in Battlefield 1.
 Grand Operations is a large event-based multiplayer experience that'll see gamers take part in missions that play out over multiple matches and (in-game) days.
 Each day of the campaign will take you to a different map with a different objective, and player action has much more of an impact on gameplay than with Battlefield 1.

 For example, if players are tasked with destroying enemy artillery on day one, the degree of success will dictate how many resources the enemy team has available to use on day two.

 Take a look at the first Battlefield V multiplayer trailer, first showcased at EA Play 2018.

 This was followed by another gameplay trailer showcased in the run up to Gamescom 2018.

-The most recent trailer was released in early September, and provides our first in-depth look at some of the new mechanics featured in Battlefield V. There's also more information about the highly anticipated Battle Royale mode, Firestorm.
+A trailer released in early September provides our first in-depth look at some of the new mechanics featured in Battlefield V. There's also more information about the highly anticipated Battle Royale mode, Firestorm.